PublicAPIs-dev/intuit-api/docs/faq/graphql-vs-rest.md

 In all of the snippets below you will see that in the Accounting API (REST), the response will be the object with all of the fields.
-In the Ecosystem API GraphQL API, however, you can specify which fields you want and only those fields are a part of the response.
+In the GraphQL API, however, you can specify which fields you want and only those fields are a part of the response.